127 | Simple System for Kids School Work

 Recycle – the things you are never going to look at again – for example, the math worksheet in 3rd grade

 Have a temporary home for the pieces you decide to keep.
-This could be a tray, a bin, a basket, but something easily accessible.
-This isn’t a closet upstairs, or a bin in the basement.
+This could be a tray, a bin, or a basket, but something easily accessible.
+This isn’t a closet upstairs or a bin in the basement.
 For me, it was a file drawer in the kitchen desk with each child having their own labeled file.

 Every few months, when you have more time, or when the temporary home starts to get full, go through the pieces again and widdle it down even more.
 You will become less sentimentally attached to each item as time goes on.